 Force Majeure Event.
 After giving effect to any applicable provision, disruption fallback or remedy specified in, or pursuant to, the relevant Confirmation or elsewhere in this Agreement, by reason of force majeure or act of state occurring after a Transaction is entered into, on any day:—

 Force Majeure Event.
-Each party is excused from performance under this Agreement and shall not be liable for any delay in performance or non-performance, in whole or in part, caused by the occurrence of any event or contingency beyond the control of the parties including, but not limited to, work stoppages, fires, civil disobedience, riots, rebellions, natural disasters, acts of God, acts of war or terrorism, actions or decrees of governmental bodies, and similar occurrences.
+Each party is excused from performance under Section B of this Supplemental Agreement and shall not be liable for any delay in performance or non-performance, in whole or in part, caused by the occurrence of any event or contingency beyond the control of the parties including, but not limited to, work stoppages, fires, civil disobedience, riots, rebellions, natural disasters, acts of God, acts of war or terrorism, actions or decrees of governmental bodies, and similar occurrences.
 The party who has been so affected shall promptly give written notice to the other party and shall use its best efforts to resume performance.
-Upon receipt of such notice, all obligations under this Agreement shall be immediately suspended for the duration of such Force Majeure Event.
+Upon receipt of such notice, all obligations under this Section B of this Supplemental Agreement shall be immediately suspended for the duration of such Force Majeure Event.

 Force Majeure Event.
 If and to the extent that a party's performance of any of its obligations pursuant to an engagement Schedule is prevented, hindered or delayed directly or indirectly by the other party or its agents (except to the extent such party or agents are acting in accordance with the other party's specific instructions), or fire, flood, earthquake, elements of nature or acts of God, acts of war, terrorism, riots, civil disorders, rebellions, revolutions, strikes or any other causes of a similar nature beyond the reasonable control of such party (each, a "Force Majeure Event"), and such non-performance hinderances or delay could not have been prevented by the taking of all reasonable precautions by the non-performing, hindered or delayed party, then the non-performing, hindered or delayed party will be excused for such nonperformance, hindrance or delay, as applicable of those obligations affected by the Force Majeure Event for as long as such Force Majeure Event continues and such party continues to use efforts consistent with industry standards and practices to recommence performance whenever and to whatever extent possible without delay, including through the use of alternate sources, workaround plans or other means.
 The party whose performance is prevented, hindered or delayed by a Force Majeure Event will immediately notify the other party of the occurrence of the Force Majeure Event, describing in reasonable detail the nature of the Force Majeure Event.
 The occurrence of a Force Majeure Event shall not excuse, limit or otherwise affect Vendor's obligation to provide normal recovery procedures or any other disaster recovery services described in an applicable Engagement Schedule.